msgilligan/grails-ajax-proxy-plugin/README.md

     /proxy/language/translate/v2

-(That's /proxy + the path on the destination server)
+(That's `/proxy` + the path on the destination server)

 You're done.

 Notes
 -----
-Grails will process (e.g. turn a POST into a GET) and swallow the X-HTTP-Method-Override header.
-(It appears this is done by the HiddenHttpMethodFilter.)
+Grails will process (e.g. turn a POST into a GET) and swallow the `X-HTTP-Method-Override header`.
+(It appears this is done by the `HiddenHttpMethodFilter`.)

-To pass your forwarded requests through unchanged use X-Forward-HTTP-Method-Override, which will be forwarded as X-HTTP-Method-Override.
+To pass your forwarded requests through unchanged use `X-Forward-HTTP-Method-Override`, which will be forwarded as `X-HTTP-Method-Override`.
 (New in Version 0.1.2)

 Release on Grails.org
 ---------------------